xiongyu0523/azure-sphere-mbedtls/README.md

 This sample demonstrates mbedTLS based SSL client on Azure Sphere OS (CA7).
 It downloads a page from www.badiu.com once server side verficiation has passed.

-After 20.07 OS release of Azure Sphere OS, wolfSSL client is supported and exposed for user to use.
+After 20.07 OS release of Azure Sphere, wolfSSL client is supported and exposed for user to use.
 Check https://docs.microsoft.com/en-us/azure-sphere/app-development/wolfssl-tls for details.

 To use this sample, clone the repository locally if you haven't already done so: